 Hens and chicks (Sempervivum tectorum) is a deer-resistant plant that forms attractive rosettes.
-Its succulent leaves mass together to form short, compact mounds.
-Hens and chicks does bloom, but the plant is grown for its foliage, not for this negligible, spiky flower.
+Its succulent leaves mass together into short, compact mounds.
+Hens and chicks does bloom, but the plant is normally grown for its foliage, not for its negligible, spiky flowers.
 The tiny "chick" plants grow at the base of the main "hen" plant.
-If you want to propagate the plant, you can detach the chicks and grow them elsewhere if propagation is desired.
-Otherwise, just let them be, and they will form a dense mat that essentially serves as a ground cover.
+If you want to propagate the plant, you can detach the chicks and grow them elsewhere.
+Otherwise, just let them be; they will form a dense mat that essentially serves as a ground cover.
 Hens and chicks can be planted in USDA hardiness zones 3 to 8.

-But your choices for deer-tolerant plants in rock gardens are not restricted to cacti and succulents.
-Lamb's ears (Stachys byzantina) provides wonderful texture in rock gardens and spreads readily.
+Your choices for deer-tolerant plants in rock gardens are not restricted to cacti and succulents.
+Lamb's ear (Stachys byzantina) provides wonderful texture in rock gardens and spreads readily.
 Lamb's ear plants produce light purple flowers on tall spikes.
-Their silvery foliage has a velvety texture, which is how lamb's ears got its name.
-Apparently this same texture is unpalatable to Bambi and makes lamb's ears a deer-tolerant plant.
+Their silvery foliage has a velvety texture—the feature that gave lamb's ear its name.
+This texture seems to be unpleasant to the palates of deer since they rarely browse on this plant.